 Understanding the relationship between crude oil prices and inventory levels is critical for policymakers and economic actors.
 The size of the ‘basis,’ or spread between spot and futures prices, reflects the level of inventories and can trigger arbitrage trading.
 The basis also reflects broader underlying market conditions and can be useful to policymakers such as the International Energy Agency and OPEC attempting to monitor and stabilize world oil markets.February 24, 2020

-Philipp is a KAPSARC research fellow working on the economic and policy aspects of energy supply and trade.
-Before moving to Saudi Arabia, Philipp worked in the spheres of economics and finance in the private sector of Russia, the CIS countries and Eastern Europe, as well as in the government sector of the Russian Federation.
-His research focus and professional interests lie in the areas of international economic relations, regional and country studies and policy analysis.
-Philipp’s current projects at KAPSARC include evaluating the effect of preferential trade agreements on energy flows, analysis of the OPEC energy policy and deriving insights related to China’s energy policy and its impact on the global markets through modelling energy supply sectors.
+Philipp is a visiting researcher at KAPSARC, working on the economic and policy aspects of energy supply and trade.
+Philipp’s work at KAPSARC includes evaluating the effect of preferential trade agreements on energy flows, analysis of OPEC energy policy and deriving insights related to China’s energy policy and its impact on global markets through modeling energy supply sectors.